Proper synthetic turf maintenance is critical to the health and well being of the athletes who play on it.

-At Sports Turf Northwest, we combat contaminant buildup with the GreenZapr, the only technology available to eradicate harmful Staph and MRSA bacteria all the way down at the DNA.
+At Sports Turf Northwest, we combat contaminant buildup with the GreenZapr, the only technology capable of destroying the DNA of Staph and MRSA bacteria.
 UVC radiation ensures that the bacteria can’t reproduce.
 In order to ensure the health and safety of athletes on synthetic turf playing fields, the GreenZapr is the responsible choice.

-Artificial turf creates the perfect storm for exposure to Staph and MRSA, as its surface hosts a wide range of sports.
+Artificial turf creates the perfect storm for exposure to Staph and MRSA and this is why destroying the DNA of Staph and MRSA.
 As a result, it is imperative that turf sanitation is maintained to an exceptional degree.
 Sports Turf Northwest knows how important safety is to the parents of these athletes, and that’s why we are proud to offer GreenZapr as the primary method of antibacterial sanitation.

 An additional benefit of the GreenZapr is its cost-effectiveness.
 Chemical applications are expensive and do not fully protect athletes since they do not kill MRSA; antimicrobial treatments are considered pesticides by the EPA.
 By using the GreenZapr, additional chemicals are added to the watershed.

 Contact Sports Turf NW today for more information about how this remarkable technology can improve the health of your indoor fields.